 While purchasing a new Laptop/Desktop Getting confused between SSD/HDD which should I buy and how it is going to affect the overall performance of the laptop.
 Can’t decide SSD vs. HDD Which is Better for You?
-Here the brief description of SSD vs HDD, advantages, and disadvantages which help to decide on which type is right for you comes down to what you use your computer for.
+Here a brief description of SSD vs HDD Speed and Performance Comparison, its advantages, and disadvantages which help to decide which type is right for you comes down to what you use your computer for.

 Post Contents :-

 HDD stands for hard disk drive.
 A hard disk drive is invented by IBM [International Business Machines] in 1956.
 When it launched it got very popular and it became the preferred storage drive in the 1960s.
 When it first launched, it was larger in size but sometimes when it got very popular among computer companies, it gets smaller in size and increases its capacity.
 Now, you will get HDD in a very small size with a large amount of storage space.

 The hard drive is a mechanical device and has some friction loss because of that it produced noise when it’s running.
 The read.write speed of HDD is around 40-50mbps.
 So, if you have more data backup then it takes more time to copy into hard drive.